jbprek/KafkaWorks/udemy-certification/questions/07-streams.md

 3. Do a KStream/Ktable join after a repartition step
 4. Model customer as a GlobalKTable

-Explanation

-In case of KStream-KStream join, both need to be co-partitioned.
-This restriction is not applicable in case of join with GlobalKTable, which is the most efficient here.

 ## Question 8 (2-11)
 To transform data from a Kafka topic to another one, I should use